What are municipal bonds and how are they used?

 State and local governments issue bonds to pay for large, expensive, and long-lived capital projects, such as roads, bridges, airports, schools, hospitals, water treatment facilities, power plants, courthouses, and other public buildings.
 Although states and localities can and sometimes do pay for capital investments with current revenues, borrowing allows them to spread the costs across multiple generations.
 Future project users bear some of the cost through higher taxes or tolls, fares, and other charges that help service the debts.

-At the end of 2019, state and local governments had $3.85 trillion in debt outstanding (figure 1).
-About 98 percent of this debt was long term or with a maturity of 13 months or longer, while the remaining 2 percent was short term.
+At the end of 2022, state and local governments had $4.01 trillion in debt outstanding (figure 1).
+About 97 percent of this debt was long term or with a maturity of 13 months or longer, while the remaining 3 percent was short term.
 As in most years, roughly 40 percent of municipal debt was issued by states and 60 percent by local governments.

-What Are the Main Types of State and Local Government Debt?
+What are the Main Types of State and Local Government Debt?

 General obligation bonds are backed by an issuer’s “full faith and credit,” including its power to tax.
 Bonds may also be secured by future revenue streams, such as dedicated sales taxes or tolls and other user charges generated by the project being financed.